 - $25,000 for property damage per accident.

-This liability coverage is designed to protect other people if you cause an accident.
+This liability coverage is designed to protect other people if you cause an auto accident.
 This is just the minimum; higher coverage limits are always recommended.
+It should, at the very least, cover medical expenses.

 - If the Responsible Driver Lacks Insurance

 Sadly, some drivers in Texas don’t carry insurance.
 If you have uninsured/underinsured motorist coverage, you can file a claim with your own insurance company.
-Without this coverage, recovering compensation can be more difficult.
+Without this coverage, recovering compensation can be more difficult in an auto accident case.
+No matter the case, our car wreck attorneys can handle matters for you.

 - Who Else Could be Held Responsible?

-In some cases, parties other than the driver may be liable.
+In some cases, parties other than the driver may be liable for the auto accident.
 This could be:

-- Vehicle Manufacturers: If a defect in the vehicle caused or contributed to the accident.
+- Vehicle Manufacturers: If a defect in the vehicle caused or contributed to the accident or a personal injury.

-- Establishments Serving Alcohol: If a bar or restaurant over-served a driver who then caused an accident.
+- Establishments Serving Alcohol: If a bar or restaurant over-served a driver who then caused an accident or personal injury to someone else due to drunk driving.

 Common Car Accident Injuries in Texas

 According to the Texas Department of Transportation (TxDOT), in 2023, there was an injury crash every 2 minutes and 4 seconds in Texas.
-This shows the unfortunate frequency of injuries resulting from car accidents in our state.
+This shows the unfortunate frequency of injuries resulting from car and auto accidents in our state.
+Personal injury stemming from drunk driving is also on the rise.

-One of the most frequent injuries is whiplash, caused by the sudden jolt of the neck during a collision.
+One of the most frequent injuries of an auto accident is whiplash, caused by the sudden jolt of the neck during a collision.
 This can result in neck pain, stiffness, headaches, and dizziness.
+Crash victims often report such feelings.
+Past medical records can also predict what kind of injuries one is looking at.
+Opting for physical therapy can help during these times.

 Back injuries, including strains, sprains, herniated discs, and fractures, are also common due to the forces involved in car accidents.
-The injuries can cause pain and limit mobility.
+The injuries in most car accident cases can cause pain and limit mobility.

 From mild concussions to more severe traumatic brain injuries (TBIs), head injuries are a serious concern.
 Concussions can cause headaches, confusion, and memory problems.
-TBIs can have long-term and deliberating effects.
+TBIS can have long-term and debilitating effects.
+These are just some common medical expenses and problems that arise due to an auto accident.
+Also, it is worth noting that motorcycle accidents cause a whole different set of injuries unlike the ones in car accidents.

 Even less visible injuries, like internal bleeding or organ damage, can have life-threatening risks.
-If you have been in an accident, prioritize your health by getting medical care and documenting your injuries for your claim.
+If you have been an injured victim in an accident, prioritize your health by getting medical care and documenting your injuries for your claim.

 Most Common Causes of Car Accidents in Texas

 - Distracted Driving: This is a major concern nationwide, and Texas is no exception.
 Texting, talking on the phone (even hands-free), eating, or adjusting the radio divert your attention from the road, which increases your risk of a crash.
-According to TxDOT, in 2023, distracted driving contributed to 89,529 crashes in Texas, resulting in 12,299 possible injuries.
+According to TxDOT, in 2023, distracted driving contributed to 89,529 crashes in Texas, resulting in 12,299 possible injuries due to car accidents.

-Apart from these major causes, there are other factors to be aware of, such as:
+Apart from these major causes, there are other factors which can cause a car crash, such as:

 - Aggressive driving